Last updated 04/05/2025

 FACILITY/TRANSMISSION FEE

-The originating site fee is paid to the Medicaid-enrolled facility hosting the client at a rate set forth in the Medicaid fee schedule or under arrangement with the Managed Care Organization (MCO).
+The originating site fee is paid to the health care facility hosting the client for telehealth services at a rate set forth in the Nebraska Medicaid Fee Schedule or under arrangement with the managed care organization (MCO).

 Federally Qualified Health Centers & Rural Health Clinics